boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

 = 3.6.2 =
+* Do not send email to a banned group member.
 * Improve JavaScript event binding for better compatibility with AJAX page loading
 * Add Catalan translation